M5-brane prongs, string soliton bound states and wall-crossing: Discussion

 A single string soliton representing the endline of an M2-brane ending on the M5-brane is described by an M5-brane spike deformation (\ref{M5spike}) sourced by a single scalar field: an electric string has field strength components\ ${\tilde H}^{a4},\ {\tilde H}^{45}$\ ($a=1,2,3$).\ Bound states of two string solitons described by M5-brane prong deformations, have nonvanishing field strength components ${\tilde H}^{a4},\ {\tilde H}^{a5},\ {\tilde H}^{45}$, sourced by two scalar fields.
-To describe bound states of string solitons, operationally, we wrote down solutions to the BPS equations that describe a superposition of two non-parallel string solitons: in the simplest case of two orthogonal strings, these are (\ref{m5m2-111001}), with behaviour as described subsequently.
+To describe bound states of string solitons, operationally, we wrote down solutions to the BPS equations that describe a superposition of two non-parallel string solitons\ (the 6-dim theory has only self-dual strings so ``electric/magnetic'' simply label the 4/5-directions that the strings are stretched along; the non-parallelness of the strings leads to electric/magnetic in 4-dimensions upon 45-compactification).
+In the simplest case of two orthogonal strings, these are (\ref{m5m2-111001}), with behaviour as described subsequently.
 We then impose boundary conditions describing the scalar moduli values as we approach the string locations: these are imposed at the closest point of approach of the two strings, given by (\ref{bc-111001}) in the simplest case (analogous to (\ref{bc-M5spike}) for a single string but with more features).
 This is equivalent to fixing the separation between the strings transverse to their extended directions in terms of the distance from the wall of marginal stability, as in (\ref{111001-M5wms}).
 As we have seen, imposing these boundary conditions or more generally (\ref{bc-gen}) at the closest approach becomes an increasingly better approximation to imposing them all along the strings (\ie\ at $\vrho_{\zeta^1}\ra\vrho_{\zeta^1}^0$ and $\vrho_{\zeta^2}\ra\vrho_{\zeta^2}^0$), in the limit of approaching the wall of marginal stability in moduli space, as we discussed in detail around (\ref{bc-111001}).
 In this limit, the separation between the solitons increases and eventually diverges (\ref{111001-WMSlimit}), so the state then becomes unbound (and disappears from the spectrum as one crosses the wall).
 While there are clear parallels with string web states in super Yang-Mills theories, it may be of importance to understand wall-crossing phenomena more systematically for such string-string bound state molecules and the role played by the extended nature of the constituents, for instance in regard to their degeneracies which are likely to have more features compared with \cite{Sen:2007ri,Dabholkar:2008tm}\ (more generally see \eg\ \cite{Sen:2007qy,Dabholkar:2012zz} for discussions on wall-crossing in relation to black hole microstate counting).

 Our description of these bound states has been indirect in a sense: we have used the BPS bound equations and imposed appropriate boundary conditions whose intuition stems from the M5-M2-M2 brane geometry we expect in the space transverse to the M5-brane (and corresponding descriptions of string web states via D3-brane deformations \cite{Argyres:2001pv,Narayan:2007tx}).
 Our equilibrium configurations (reliable in the limit of approaching the wall of marginal stability) suggest that the scalar forces balance the 3-form forces between the constituent string solitons.
 It would be most interesting to understand the nature of these bound states more intrinsically in the M5-brane tensor theory, \eg\ in terms of the way the 3-form field lines behave for such composite configurations and the corresponding forces, more directly, between the constituent string solitons.